-Following is a detailed summary of four Gibraltar Rock applications to the New Hanover Zoning Hearing Board, requesting a special exception to quarry on their heavy-industrial zoned land.
-Included is a short summary of the “settlement” attempted by Gibraltar Rock in 2009 and again in 2010.
+Following is a summary of four Gibraltar Rock applications to New Hanover Township.
+When the applications were denied, the company filed an appeal with the New Hanover Zoning Hearing Board, requesting a special exception to quarry on their heavy-industrial and light-industrial zoned land.
+Also included is a short summary of settlement offers and attempts to obtain approved plans from the Township.

-In 2001, Gibraltar Rock Inc., owned by John and Larry Silvi, filed a request with New Hanover Township to develop a 400' deep hard-rock quarry on 163 acres in northern part of the township.
+In 2001, Gibraltar Rock Inc, owned by John and Larry Silvi, filed a request with New Hanover Township to construct a 400' deep hard-rock quarry on 163 acres in the northern part of the township.
 This project would include an asphalt plant, crushing plant, and ready-mix concrete facility.
 The township denied their permit.
-Following that denial, Gibraltar Rock filed application #1 with the Zoning Hearing Board (known as GR-1) and requested hearings before the ZHB.
-The hearings started in May 2001.
+Gibraltar Rock then filed application #1 with the Zoning Hearing Board (known as GR-1) and requested hearings before the ZHB.
+The hearings began in May 2001 and concluded in 2007.

-While the GR-1 hearings continued, Gibraltar Rock purchased an additional 76 acres of land in January 2003 and attempted to add-on that acreage to the GR-1 application.
-The Zoning Hearing Board advised them that the additional 76 acres constitute a new application, with a new series of zoning meetings, which began on March 18, 2003 and are known as GR-2.
+While the GR-1 hearings continued, Gibraltar Rock purchased an additional 76 acres of land in January 2003 and attempted to add that acreage to the GR-1 application.
+The Zoning Hearing Board advised them that the additional 76 acres constitute a new application, with a new series of zoning meetings.
+This application was known as GR-2.

-In July 2009, Gibraltar Rock presented their third application (GR-3) to the township zoning hearing board.
-This application included the GR-1 and GR-2 land, plus an additional 50 acres, with a total acreage of close to 300 acres.
+In July 2009, Gibraltar Rock presented their third application (GR-3) to the NH Zoning Hearing Board.
+This application included the GR-1 and GR-2 land, plus an additional 50 acres, with a total of close to 300 acres.
 Our attorney, Thomas Keenan, along with the township attorney and several other attorneys representing area landowners, made a “motion to dismiss Application-3” based on a legal issue.
 In September 2009, the township ZHB dismissed GR-3 based on our legal challenge and that of the other attorneys.

 At that point, Gibraltar Rock filed a series of six appeals to the Court of Common Pleas and Commonwealth Court, hoping the court would overturn the Zoning Hearing Board’s dismissal of their application-3.
 Gibraltar Rock failed in all six appeals filed.

-Zoning hearings began in April 2015 and concluded in June 2017.
-This application includes 82 acres, comprised of some parcels from the GR-2 application, and newly purchased 18 acres from Ethan Good’s property that is now the Hoff VC HSCA contamination site.
+Zoning Board Hearings began in April 2015 and concluded in June 2017.
+This application included 82 acres, comprised of some parcels from the GR-2 application and newly purchased 18 acres from Ethan Good’s property that is now the Hoff VC HSCA contamination site.
 The Zoning Hearing Board announced their decision in September 2017.
 The Board granted a special exception with “conditions” related to the possible contamination from the Hoff VC site.
-This decision has been appealed by the Township, Gibraltar Rock, and Ban-the-Quarry.
+This decision was appealed by the Township, Gibraltar Rock, and Ban-the-Quarry.

 Settlements attempted in 2009 and 2010:

 Gibraltar Rock, along with the special counsel for the township and the township solicitor, began meeting (in private) in early 2008.
-During this year, the township solicitor told us there was “nothing new” with Gibraltar Rock, until near the end of 2008 when he admitted the Township and Gibraltar Rock were “talking”.
-In January 2009, we learned that Gibraltar Rock had presented a settlement stipulation for approval and that the following month the township was prepared to vote on the settlement.
+During this year, the township solicitor continually told us there was “nothing new” with Gibraltar Rock, until the fall of 2008 when he admitted the Township and Gibraltar Rock were “talking”.
+In January 2009, we learned that Gibraltar Rock had presented a settlement stipulation for approval and we were told that the township was prepared to vote on the settlement within the following month.

-Immediately, Ban-the-Quarry hired legal counsel: Christopher Mullaney of Red Hill, and Thomas Keenan of Collegeville.
+Ban-the-Quarry immediately hired legal counsel.
 We demanded a public hearing, at which our attorney, Chris Mullaney, demanded that the Township allow the residents to view the “settlement stipulation”.
 A second meeting was scheduled in March 2009, to hear public comment.
 At this meeting, we had two attorneys present.
-Hundreds of residents with the settlement agreement in hand, turned out to strongly object to the details of the agreement.
-Attorney Tom Keenan gave the Board of Supervisors the opinion that the proposed settlement agreement was beyond the jurisdiction of the Court of Common Pleas.
+Hundreds of residents, with the settlement agreement in hand, turned out to strongly object to the details of the agreement.
+Our attorney, Tom Keenan, gave the Board of Supervisors the opinion that the proposed settlement agreement was beyond the jurisdiction of the Court of Common Pleas.

 At a third meeting in March 2009, the Board of Supervisors voted not to approve the settlement stipulation but to allow the agreement to expire.
-Gibraltar Rock was very angry with this decision, as their mining permit was due to expire unless quarrying began that year.
+Gibraltar Rock was very angry about this announcement, as their mining permit was due to expire unless quarrying began that year.